Table of Contents

 When you get comments, good or bad, they’re a gift!
-They show you that your blog post was, at least partially, read.
-And, the reader took the time to share their reaction with you and the rest of your blog readers.
+They show you that your blog post caught someone’s attention and was (hopefully at least partially) read.
+Plus, the reader took the time to share their reaction with you and the rest of your blog readers.
 Even if they emailed you privately, it’s still a gift!When you get comments on your blog posts, good or bad, they're a gift! #blog #comments #engagement Click To Tweet

 Hearing what your readers have to say is a great form of market research for you.
 Listening to their thoughts in their words is perfect!

-Don’t forget to respond, or at least acknowledge, every single one.
-Here you can see I have 10 comments on this post, which is, in fact, five comments and my personal response to each of them.
+Don’t forget to respond, or at least acknowledge every single one.
+Below you can see I have 10 comments on the post on how to research efficiently, which is, in fact, five comments and my personal response to each of them.
 Feel free to comment on the bottom of this blog post too! 🙂